plewis/plewis.github.io/phylogenetics/lab-revbayes.md

 ### Clade posteriors

 We do not need to view the tree in FigTree to check whether _Anacystis_ and _Anacystis_ are together.
 We need only define a clade and ask what its posterior probability is.
 If it is higher than 0.5, then that clade would make it into a majority rule consensus tree.
-Add these lines just above <tt>quit()</tt>:
+Add these lines just above `quit()`:

     # Calculate the	posterior probability of the chlorophyll-b clade
     chlorophyllb <- clade("Anacystis_nidulans", "Olithodiscus")